Pay attention to your gut-brain connection – it may contribute to your anxiety and digestion problems

 Based on these observations, you might expect that at least some patients with functional GI conditions might improve with therapy to reduce stress or treat anxiety or depression.
 And sure enough, a review of 13 studies showed that patients who tried psychologically based approaches had greater improvement in their digestive symptoms compared with patients who received only conventional medical treatment.

-Are your stomach problems — such as heartburn, abdominal cramps, or loose stools — related to stress?
+Are your stomach or intestinal problems — such as heartburn, abdominal cramps, or loose stools — related to stress?
 Watch for these other common symptoms of stress and discuss them with your doctor.
 Together you can come up with strategies to help you deal with the stressors in your life, and also ease your digestive discomforts.